gymreklab/cse185-spring18-week5/CSE185_Week5_PartII.md

 **TODO example fields in VCF, questions about the VCF for methods section**

 Before we move on to predicting eye color, let's convert this VCF file into a format that will be easier for us to process.
-Use the following command to create a file with one row per sample and one column per SNP:
+Use the following commands to create a file with one row per sample and one column per SNP:

 ```
-TODO command
+# Get a header row listing the samples
+bcftools query -l lab5_pred_eyecolor.vcf.gz | datamash transpose | awk '{print "ID\t"$0}' > lab5_pred_eyecolor.tab
+# Extract the ID and sample genotypes for each variant
+bcftools query -f "%ID\t[%TGT\t]\n" final/lab5_pred_eyecolor.vcf.gz | sed 's/|//g' >> lab5_pred_eyecolor.tab
+# Transpose the file
+cat lab5_pred_eyecolor.tab | datamash transpose > lab5_pred_eyecolor_transpose.tab
 ```

+**TODO explain command above**

+Note, these SNPs are sorted by genomic coordinate, so are not in the same order as the SNPs in the table above or in the example spreadsheets!
+So you might want to use `awk` to rearrange the columns before moving forward.

 ## 6. Eye color prediction